voppyy/churn_project.py/README.md

 ## ⚙️ Installation

+Clone the repository:
+**

 1. Prerequisites:

 Make sure you have the following tools installed:

 - Python (version 3.x or above)
 - A code editor (e.g., Visual Studio Code, PyCharm)
-- Git

-2. Clone the repository:
-**

-3. Libraries Used
+2. Libraries Used

 Here’s the list of libraries required for the project: